jedrichards/rsyncwrapper/README.md

 For extra information and subtlety relating to these options please consult the [rsync manpages](http://linux.die.net/man/1/rsync).

+## Tests

+Basic tests are run via [Vows Async BDD](http://vowsjs.org/) and [Grunt](http://gruntjs.com/).
+To test rsyncwrapper install it with the devDependancies and then run:

+    npm test

 ## Examples

 Copying a single file to another location.
 If the `dest` folder doesn't exist rsync will do a `mkdir` and create it.
 However it will only `mkdir` one missing directory deep (i.e. not the equivalent of `mkdir -p`).